Winners_4_Environ_Full.jpg

 Arthur Mamou-Mani: “The recycling lithium battery factory drawing portrays a very relevant problem, people praise electric cars but with these new solutions come new problems.
 So this drawing is quite a visionary way of thinking and it’s so well drawn and very well explained, the drawing spoke for itself.”

-Archisoure Commended for the Environmental Award - Fraser Morrison
+Commended for the Environmental Award 2019 by Archisource

 Judges’ thoughts